Team / contact information

 At your request, the nurse in charge of your unit can contact a hairdresser and/or pedicure.

 - For the hairdresser: a document will be given to you so that you may select the services you want to receive.
 Payment is made in cash directly to the hairdresser.
-The hairdresser comes every Thursday, except on bank holidays.
+The hairdresser comes every Tuesday afternoon, except on bank holidays.